Irregular Hours Holiday Calculator

 Is rolled-up holiday pay legal for irregular hours workers?

 Yes, from 1 April 2024 rolled-up holiday pay is lawful for irregular hours and part-year workers.
 It must be at least 12.07% of pay and shown as a separate line item on payslips.
-See GOV.UK for details.
+Use our rolled-up holiday pay calculator or see GOV.UK for details.

 How should holiday pay be calculated for irregular hours workers?